 Strategy #3: Define a Lead Scoring System

 Lead scoring is a process that assigns a score to each lead based on their level of engagement and readiness to buy.
-By defining a lead scoring system that both the sales and marketing teams agree on, they can work together to prioritize leads and focus their efforts on the ones that are most likely to convert.
+By defining a lead scoring system that both teams agree on, they can work together to prioritize leads and focus their efforts on the ones that are most likely to convert.
 This system should be regularly reviewed and updated to ensure that it remains relevant and effective.